belonghim/ai-agent/docs/day2/session5.md

 * **Name:** `web_scraper`
 * **Description (설명서):**
     ```text
-    Use this tool to read the content of a specific webpage.
+    Use this tool to scrape the content of a specific webpage.
     Example: { "url": "https://finance.yahoo.com/quote/000660.KS/" }
     ```